Key takeaways:

 The clotting action is vitally important when you cut yourself — but clotting too much or too quickly can also be a problem.
 Blood clots can cause heart attacks and strokes.
 Additionally, blood clots that form in the large veins of the leg or arm can cause deep vein thrombosis.

-Hundreds of studies have been done on the ITGB3 genetic variant known as PIA1/A2.
+Hundreds of studies have been done on the ITGB3 genetic variant known as PlA1/A2.
 Here is an overview of some of the findings:

-• A study of men who died of sudden cardiac death found that the A2 variant more than doubled the risk of sudden cardiac death under the age of 50.[ref]
+- A study of men who died of sudden cardiac death found that the A2 variant more than doubled the relative risk of sudden cardiac death under the age of 50.[ref]

 Protection from the hantavirus:

-For example, carriers of the A2 variant are protected from getting the hantavirus.
-The spreading of hantavirus occurs from mouse and rat feces, and in Chile, it has a mortality rate of 30-35%.
+Carriers of the A2 variant are protected from getting sick from the hantavirus.
+The spreading of hantavirus occurs from mouse and rat feces.
+There are multiple strains of hantavirus, including an Andes virus strain and hantavirus strains found in the southwest and mountainous regions of the US.

 PIA1/A2 Genotype Report: